No matter what industry you’re in, there’s always more work than time to do it. Is outsourcing the solution?

-Since you’ll be working with someone for a longer period of time, it’s important that he or she is a good fit for your projects.
+Since you’ll be working with someone for a longer period of time, it’s important that they are a good fit for your projects.

 To do this, you’ll want to set up a more rigorous process for finding the right freelancers.

-Requiring a unique subject line or other kind of “password” is a great way to see who is willing to obey even small requests.
+Requiring a unique subject line or another kind of “password” is a simple way to see who is willing to pay attention to small requests.

 To get the right person, you also need to expand your entries.
-Have at least three people in your sights, and choose the one that works the best for your demands.
+Have at least three people in your sights, then choose the one that works best for your project.

-I recommend requiring a paid test project from these people.
-Yes, it can be expensive to pay multiple people for the same work, but it’s a good investment.
+I recommend requiring a paid test project from at least three people.
+Yes, it can be expensive to pay multiple people for the same work, but think of it as an investment.

 It’s better to find out early on that they aren’t able to handle a project before entrusting them with mission-critical work.

-Finally, you should conduct a video chat interview with your shortlisted candidates.
-This is to ensure that they can show up to an appointment and to make sure you get along.
+Finally, conduct a video chat interview with your shortlisted candidates.
+This ensures they can show up to an appointment and make sure you get along.

-Regular communication is vital to keeping your team aligned to the goals of your venture.
+Regular communication is vital to keeping your team aligned with the goals of your venture.

-Just like you should have a video chat interview at the beginning, you should keep this level of communication ongoing.
+After having a video chat interview in the beginning, work to maintain this level of communication.

-Make sure he or she jives with your understanding and can show up and be available.
+Make sure they jive with your process and can show up and be available.
 I use Skype for communication with my remote team.

 Everyone seems to already know how to use it, and it’s simple to use.

-Another tool I’ve found helpful for work discussions with these teams is Slack.
+Another tool helpful for work discussions with remote teams is Slack.
 If you’re unfamiliar with the tool, it’s a messaging and chat app for working teams.

 This is a great way to stay updated with the newest developments on the project and make sure each freelancer is on the same page as the rest of the company.

-Last but not least, you need the ability to share documents.
+Last but not least, you need the ability to share documents easily.

-This is especially in content marketing, as edits can quickly become tiresome if you need to send documents back and forth.
+This is especially important in content marketing, where edits can quickly become tiresome if you need to send documents back and forth.

-I use and recommend Google Docs for this, as it makes it easy to communicate with my editor over the articles I write.
+I recommend Google Docs for this, as it makes it easy to communicate with my editor and collaborate.

-I’ve also found Google Drive to be helpful for maintaining large file collections.
-This is helpful if you have a queue for your content marketing and need to prepare content in advance.
+Google Drive is helpful for maintaining large file collections.
+This is helpful if you have a queue for content marketing and need to prepare content in advance.

 Google Drive allows you to create shared folders that everyone in your editorial team (writers, editors, publishers, etc.) can all review.